-13. Product Recall
+xiii.
+Product Recall

-- If a product recall occurs, which is related to currently used POCT equipment or reagents, the Clinical Laboratory POCT Medical Director will be notified and will determine an appropriate action plan. - All actions will be appropriately documented.
-The MDBuyline Alert system will be used to document actions taken. - Whenever patient results have been reported using the recalled product, as appropriate, the ordering physician will be notified about the recall specifics.
-POCT Medical Director instructions will be followed, regarding physician notification. - Refer to linked document, Product Recall and Alert Notifications (MDBuyline), for additional information.
+- o If a product recall occurs, which is related to currently used POCT equipment or reagents, the Clinical Laboratory POCT Medical Director will be notified and will determine an appropriate action plan. - o All actions will be appropriately documented.
+The ECRI Alert system will be used to document actions taken. - Whenever patient results have been reported using the recalled product, as appropriate, the ordering physician will be notified about the recall specifics.
+POCT Medical Director instructions will be followed, regarding physician notification.

-14. Device Related Adverse Patient Events
+xiv.
+Device Related Adverse Patient Events

-- In the event of an adverse patient event related to POCT equipment, the incident will be reported to the site manager, patient physician, POCT Office, Clinical Laboratory POCT Medical Director, AHWFB Risk Management, the device manufacturer and FDA, as applicable. - All actions will be coordinated with the Clinical Laboratory POCT Medical Director.
+- In the event of an adverse patient event related to POCT equipment, the incident will be reported to the site manager, patient physician, POCT Office, Clinical Laboratory POCT Medical Director, WFBMC Risk Management, the device manufacturer and FDA, as applicable. - All actions will be coordinated with the Clinical Laboratory POCT Medical Director.

-15. Critical Equipment Incidents
+xv.
+Critical Equipment Incidents

-• Critical equipment incidents will be reported in the POC monthly QA reports.
+Critical equipment incidents will be reported in the POC monthly QA reports.
 This includes any incident involving an instrument that could cause problems or delays in patient care.
 These could be from the instrument itself or from user error.

-16. Employee Concerns Regarding Test Quality and Safety
+xvi.
+Employee Concerns Regarding Test Quality and Safety

-Should employees have concerns regarding POCT result quality or safety, the concerns should be reported to the site manager, Clinical POCT office, Clinical Laboratory POCT Medical Director, or the AHWFB RL6 Reporting System.
+Should employees have concerns regarding POCT result quality or safety, the concerns should be reported to the site manager, Clinical POCT office, Clinical Laboratory POCT Medical Director, or the WFMBC Patient Safety Net/RL6.
 Concerns, which are not adequately addressed, can be confidentially reported by the employee to the College of American Pathologists (CAP) at 1-866-236-7212.

-17. Employee and Physician Satisfaction
+xvii.
+Employee and Physician Satisfaction

-- All suggestions from within or outside the Department of Pathology for additions or improvement in the services offered will be reviewed.
-Requests for adding point of care testing service must be submitted to the AHWFB POCT Committee.
-Complaints, problems, and issues communicated to the Clinical Laboratory POCT office will be reported in the monthly POCT QA report(s), along with a summary of follow-up action taken. - Refer to attached document, Quality Improvement Reporting Form, for any employee /physician concerns or critical equipment/device related incidents or adverse events.
+All suggestions from within or outside the Department of Pathology for additions or improvement in the services offered will be reviewed.
+Requests for adding point of care testing service must be submitted to the WFBH POCT Committee.
+Complaints, problems, and issues communicated to the Clinical Laboratory POCT office will be reported in the monthly POCT QA report(s), along with a summary of follow-up action taken.

-18. Point of Care Testing Interface Downtime
+xviii.
+Point of Care Testing Interface Downtime

-- If the POCT interface or data management systems become temporarily nonfunctional, appropriate measures will be taken to ensure that results are posted to the electronic health record (EHR). - Patient treatment and care would not be affected by such a downtime.
+- o If the POCT interface or data management systems become temporarily non-functional, appropriate measures will be taken to ensure that results are posted to the electronic health record (EHR). - o Patient treatment and care would not be affected by such a downtime. - o Patient care staff members have immediate access to the results on the handheld analyzer.
+POCT analyzers retain results in memory. - During an extended downtime, I-STAT handheld analyzers may be swapped to avoid loss of data to the EHR.
+When interface communications are restored, the data will be downloaded to the EHR. - Hardware is monitored by ITS for performance. - The system will alarm in the event of a server failure.

-- Patient care staff members have immediate access to the results on the handheld analyzer.
-POCT analyzers retain results in memory. - During an extended downtime, i-STAT handheld analyzers may be swapped to avoid loss of data to the EHR.
-When interface communications are restored, the data will be downloaded to the EHR. - Hardware is monitored by IAS for performance. - The system will alarm in the event of a server failure.
+xix. i-STAT Data Management System Back-Up

-19. i-STAT Data Management System Back-Up
+The i-STAT data management system is backed up nightly to the WFBMC ITS network.

-• The i-STAT data management system is backed up nightly to the AHWFB IAS network.
+xx.i-STAT Data Management Support

-20. i-STAT Data Management Support
+If support is needed (including after hours, weekends, and holidays):

-- o If support is needed (including after hours, weekends, and holidays): - Contact the AHWFB Help Desk (6-HELP) - Contact i-STAT Tech Support (1-800-366-8020) - Contact Abbott Tech Support (1-877-529-7185)
+- 1- Contact the WFBMC Help Desk (6-HELP) - 2- Contact i-STAT Tech Support (1-800-366-8020) - 3- Contact Abbott Tech Support (1-877-529-7185)

-21. Proficiency Testing
+xxi.
+Proficiency Testing

-• Proficiency General Information
+Proficiency General Information